mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar/README.md

 ## Create an ArgoCD Application

-The `k8s-ingress-controller` directory within this repository contains example YAML configuration files which describe the *desired state* of the Flex Gateway cluster we created above.
-We will now create a new application in ArgoCD, which will use these files to configure the cluster.
+We will now create a new application in ArgoCD, which will use the configuration files in the source code repository we've just created (the fork of this repository) to configure the cluster.
 **TODO: list the files and describe their content here**

 1. In a browser window, navigate to https://localhost:8080.
 You can choose to ignore any certificate validity warnings and you should reach the login screen.
 If not, check to ensure that you have the port-forwarding command running as described above.